sav-che/TL-2/Authors/Brandt, (Andreas) Wilhelm (Heinrich) {std. W. Brandt}.md

-> [!cite] BHL link: this entry starts at [page 18](https://www.biodiversitylibrary.org/item/103861#page/28/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 18](https://www.biodiversitylibrary.org/page/33266325) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Brandt, \[Andreas\] Wilhelm \[Heinrich\] (1879-1929), German pharmacist, born at Seckenheim, Baden, educated at schools at Rothenfelde nr.
 Osnabrück and Schalke nr.
 Gelsenkirchen, at gymnasia at Schalke and Elberfeld, pharmaceutical apprenticeship at Barmen 1898-1900, stage at Elberfeld 1901-1903, id.
 Stettin 1903-1904, pharmacist at Elberfeld 1904-1911, studied again in Berlin 1913, Dr. phil.
 University Berlin 1915, botany with Engler and Gilg, assistant at the Botanical Institute, Frankfurt a.
 M. 1916, habil.
 Bot. & Pharmacogn.
-1917, extraord. professor for pharmacognosy 1919-1927. (*W. Brandt*).
+1917, extraord. professor for pharmacognosy 1919-1927.
+**Abbreviated name**: *W. Brandt*

 #### Herbarium and types